Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Preliminaries

-\begin{defn} (\cite{PS}) A subgroup of the transform group of $\mathcal{B}$ generated by all ordinary and odd reflections $\widehat r_\theta$ is called the super Weyl group of $\ggg$, which is denoted by $\widehat{W}(\ggg)$, or $\widehat{W}$ if the context is clear. \end{defn} Due to \cite[Proposition 1.32]{CW}, $\widehat W$ shows an important property that any two fundamental systems of $\ggg$ are conjugate under $\widehat W$.
-Or to say, any Borel subalgebras are conjugate under the action of $\widehat W$, in some natural sense.
+Due to \cite[Proposition 1.32]{CW}, $\widehat W$ shows an important property that any two fundamental systems of $\ggg$ are conjugate {under $\widehat W$; that is to say, any two Borel} subalgebras are conjugate under the action of $\widehat W$, in some natural sense.

+{ \begin{remark} Heckenberger and Yamane introduced in \cite{HY} a groupoid related to basic classical Lie superalgebras motivated by Serganova's work, and in \cite{H} the notion of the Weyl groupoid for Nichols algebras.
+Their basic idea is to consider generalized Coxeter groupoid, in contrast with ours.
+It is interesting to look for the relationship between their generalization of Coxeter groups and our super Weyl groups. \end{remark} }

 Now we recall some basic material and notations.
 One can also refer to \cite{CW} or \S\ref{sec: 2.1}-\S\ref{sec: bas notations}.